Buron Fitts: Later life and death

 During World War II, Fitts joined the Army Air Corps, rising to the rank of lieutenant colonel.
 He was chief intelligence officer for Pacific Overseas Air Technical Services, serving in North Africa and Europe.
 During the battle of Tunisia, he caught shrapnel to the face, leaving a scar on his left cheek.
 He later served as deputy chief of the investigation section, office of the air inspector, headquarters Air Technical Service Command, Wright Field.

 After returning to California, Fitts remained active in politics.
 He considered running for Attorney General of California in 1946, but ultimately chose not to, instead resuming the practice of law.
 Later that year, he endorsed Richard M. Nixon in the election for California's 12th congressional district, urging voters to "send Richard Nixon to Congress, a man who will talk American to the people of his district and at the same time vote American in Congress.
 Nixon will fight, in and out of Congress, to perpetuate and continue in this country American ideals and American freedom."
 When Nixon ran for U.S. Senate in 1950, Fitts announced his candidacy to succeed him in the House, but withdrew from the race less than two weeks later.

-Fitts' last residence was in Three Rivers, in Tulare County, California, where he killed himself with a pistol shot to the head on March 29, 1973, one week after his 78th birthday.
+Fitts' last residence was in Three Rivers, in Tulare County, California, where he killed himself with a pistol shot to the head on March 29, 1973.